-SS: Yes, it's just one of those things that need to be drummed into all of us.
-Let's move onto my ninth tip for successful ISA investing which is Add Value.
-By continually increasing your value, adding the full ISA allowance, each and every year, becomes then easier to manage.
+SS: Yes, it's just one of those things that needs to be drummed into all of us.
+Let's move on to my ninth tip for successful ISA investing which is 'Add Value'.
+By continuously increasing your value, adding the full ISA allowance each and every year becomes easier to manage.

 Adding value is directly related to a person's value to the market place.
 This is not the same as human value.
-As human beings we've all got equal value.
-But what I'm talking about here is financial value and this is where all human beings have different financial values.
-Everybody and anybody's financial value can increase.
-It is never set in stone and it can always move higher.
+As human beings we've all got equal value, but what I'm talking about here is financial value and this is where all human beings have different financial values.
+Everybody and anybody's financial value can increase; it is never set in stone and it can always move higher.
 That's the good news.

 With your financial value, I'm talking about what financial value a person has in relation to the market place.
 How much are they worth?
 How competent are they at their job?
 What sort of knowledge has been acquired for the person to effectively carry out their job role?
 How difficult would it be to replace that person?
 How many hours have they invested into mastering their job role?
-All these questions help you to understand that the more advanced the skills, knowledge and experienced, the higher the financial value.
+All these questions help you to understand that the more advanced the skills, knowledge and experience, the higher the financial value.

-That's the reason why a person paid to flip burgers is paid a minimum wage and a high flying CEO of a publicly traded company is often paid millions.
+That's the reason why a person paid to flip burgers is paid a minimum wage and a high-flying CEO of a publicly traded company is often paid millions.
 The way this works is to do with how much value you add and the more value you add, the more you get paid.

-The rule is, people get paid for exactly what they are worth to the market place.
-And that means if you want to earn more, you have to add more value.
-If you love your job, just become much better at it.
-Read more from the experts in your field and learn their secrets.
+The rule is, people get paid for exactly what they are worth to the market place, and that means if you want to earn more, you have to add more value.
+If you love your job, just become better at it.
+Learn from the experts in your field and discover their secrets.
 Take extra training.
 Hit the books and take the classes.
-Do whatever you need to do to become in the top ten percent of your field and you will be paid accordingly.
+Do whatever you need to do to get into the top 10% of your field and you will be paid accordingly.

 If you don't like your work, the next question to ask yourself is how quickly can you get out it?
-Being in the wrong job is a waste of time and waste of life.
-You've got to ask yourself the question, do you enjoy what you do?
+Our opinion is being in the wrong job is a waste of time and waste of life.

+You've got to ask yourself the question, Do you enjoy what you do?
 If you don't enjoy what you do, why are you doing it?

 When you enjoy what you do it's going to be much easier to increase your value.

-In the nineteen nineties, I was working for my Dad's cleaning and maintenance business.
+In the nineties, I was working for my Dad's cleaning and maintenance business.
 It was a job I didn't like.
 Because I was working in an industry I felt was really boring, the last thing on my mind was increasing my skills and knowledge by reading books teaching me how to master the art of cleaning and maintenance.